-One year after the riots in Charlottesville, Virginia, MSNBC presents Breaking Hate, a new special produced by Part2 Pictures following reformed neo-Nazi skinhead Christian Picciolini as he tries to atone for his past while taking on hatred in America.
-The hour-long episode airs Sunday, August 12 at 9 p.m.
-ET on MSNBC.
+One year after the riots in Charlottesville, Virginia, MSNBC presented Breaking Hate, a special produced by Part2 Pictures following reformed neo-Nazi skinhead Christian Picciolini as he tries to atone for his past while taking on hatred in America.
+The hour-long episode premiered August 12, 2018 on MSNBC.
+The second episode is forthcoming.

 “Hate is on the rise in America, it’s emboldened, normalized, and destroying lives,” says Picciolini, “I’ve dedicated my life to pulling people out of hate.
 I know how these people think and how to help because I used to be one of them.”

 “Breaking Hate” is produced by Part2 Pictures.
 Executive producers include Amy Bucher and David Shadrack Smith.